top of page

 Spider-Man Battle for NY DS

-Spider-Man: Battle for New York for Nintendo DS
+Spider-Man: Battle for New York on Nintendo DS

-A prequel rushed out to cash in on Ultimate's success.
-Ron Lim illustrates the great motion comic cutscenes.
-It bafflingly ditches the innovative Venom controls for a playable Ultimate Green Goblin.
+A prequel rushed out to cash in on Ultimate Spider-Man's success.
+Ron Lim illustrates the fun motion comic cutscenes, but even they don't stack up.
+It bafflingly ditches the innovative Venom controls for a playable Ultimate Green Goblin no one wanted.
 It's repetitive and janky.

 Release: Nov 14, 2006